 - information or data about a person stolen, either physically or digitally

-- the policies and practices of external service providers used to manage people’s information or data
+- questions over policies and practices of external service providers used to manage people’s information or data

 - failure to comply with applicable laws